evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Evaluation

 \subsection{Training and Processing times}

-Training the used networks requires considerable computational power, particularly for generating the used e-CK+ dataset.
 We used an NVIDIA DGX-1, a purpose-built system optimized for deep learning.
-The specifications are presented in Table \ref{tab:DGX-1}, where up to 2 GPU cores were used for event-based database generation (1 week for e-CK+), event-based encoder training via face reconstruction proxy ($\approx10$ hours of training, with 100 epochs), and the application of the classifier training techniques (a few days).
+The specifications are presented in Table~\ref{tab:DGX-1}, where up to 2 GPU cores were used for event-based database generation (1 week for e-CK+), event-based encoder training via face reconstruction proxy ($\approx10$ hours of training, with 100 epochs), and the application of the classifier training techniques (a few days).

-Regarding inference computation times, we used an NVIDIA GeForce GTX 1050 4GB, with the results for the different methods listed in Table \ref{tab:inference-time}.
-We can observe that the proposed method evTransFER takes just 3.7 ms (1.6 ms more than EST without LSTM), and when used together with LSTM, it takes a similar time to Asynet.
+Regarding the inference computation times, we used an NVIDIA GeForce GTX 1050 4GB, with the results for the different methods listed in Table~\ref{tab:inference-time}.
+We observe that the proposed method, evTransFER, takes only 3.7 ms (1.6 ms more than EST without LSTM), and when combined with an LSTM, it takes a time comparable to Asynet.
 Thus, there is a trade-off: incorporating LSTM temporal models with better results implies a larger sample time window, in this particular case, from 33.3 ms (in the architecture without LSTM) to 3x33 ms (in the architecture with LSTM), which increases processing time and has high latency, but still allows the system to run at the equivalent of 33fps (due to the event-windows size) and with a latency of approximately 25ms.